dadam1026/Carbon-Farming-1/README.md

 Further expand geographic reach and types of veegatation and livestock being analyzed Further refine our methodoology for quantitfying carbon footprint

+Conclusion:
+Helping farmers adapt to climate change is way to combat poverty.
+No matter how small or large our contribution is to the cleantech revolution, we all must strive to stop mititgate climate's deleterious effects.
+Work done by CGIAR Climate-smart agriculture research helps smallholder farmers in the developing world.
+About two-thirds of those living in poverty work in agriculture, often relying on the food they grow to feed their families.
+A warmer world will be problematic for relatively well-off farmers in America and Europe, but potentially deadly for low-income farmers in Africa and Asia.
+(Gates Notes)